 origin: medial process of calcaneal tuberosity

 insertion: medial side of base of proximal phalanx of great toe

 The abductor pollicis brevis is a thin subcutaneous muscle located laterally in the thenar eminence of the hand.

 origin: mainly from the flexor retinaculum

-few fibres origin from the tubercles of scaphoid and trapezium and tendon of abductor pollicis longus
+few fibres originate from the tubercles of scaphoid and trapezium and tendon of abductor pollicis longus

 Aberrant internal carotid artery is a variant of the internal carotid artery (ICA) and represents a collateral pathway resulting from involution of the normal cervical portion (first embryonic segment) of the ICA 5.